How To Have It All With Flexible Study

 Flexible study has great benefits online

-Choosing a course provider who offers flexible study means that you can accommodate to unexpected life events, or schedules that get too busy.
+Choosing a course provider that offers flexible study means that you can accommodate to unexpected life events or schedules that get too busy.
 The College for Adult Learning helps their students by offering the options to defer or extend your course.
-CAL allows free six-month extensions and deferrals of up to three months.
+We also allow free six-month extensions and deferrals of up to three months.
 You may have a big work project to undertake, so you can put study on hold while you tackle the task at hand.
 Even a long-planned family getaway can be taken with little impact on your diploma, other than a slightly delayed finish.

 These deferrals and extensions can be applied for in the final six months of the course, so the smart move would be to get well and truly established in your course first.
 That way, a pattern of study is second nature by the time you return from a study break.